JetBrains Space Help

 Containers

-Space Automation lets you run job steps in Docker containers inside Space Automation Cloud or inside self-hosted workers.
+Space Automation lets you run job steps in Docker containers inside Space Automation Cloud or self-hosted workers.

 How does it work